It’s really easy to just tap a button on our mobile phone and get the cab available within a few minutes whenever and wherever we want.

 - Uber is building their own distributed column store that’s orchestrating a bunch of MySQL instances.

-To optimize the system, to minimize the cost of the operation and for better customer experience uber does log collection and analysis.
+To optimize the system, minimize the cost of the operation and for better customer experience uber does log collection and analysis.
 Uber uses different tools and frameworks for analytics.
 For log analysis, Uber uses multiple Kafka clusters.
 Kafka takes historical data along with real-time data.
 Data is archived into Hadoop before it expires from Kafka.
 The data is also indexed into an Elastic search stack for searching and visualizations.
-Elastic search do some log analysis using Kibana/Graphana.
+Elastic search does some log analysis using Kibana/Graphana.
 Some of the analyses performed by Uber using different tools and frameworks are…

 - Track HTTP APIs